 Singapore International Foundation’s Young Social Entrepreneurs (YSE) Programme Launches in Shanghai, Engaging Chinese SEs for the First Time

 Shanghai, China, 19 July 2019 – The Singapore International Foundation’s (SIF) signature Young Social Entrepreneurs (YSE) programme made its debut in China with two successive events held in Shanghai.
-The events connected young aspiring changemakers – from Bangladesh, Cambodia, China, India, Indonesia, Malaysia, Singapore and Thailand – to benefit from cross-cultural exchange and insights into China’s vast and vibrant social enterprise landscape.
+The events connected young aspiring changemakers – from Bangladesh, Cambodia, China, India, Indonesia, Malaysia, New Zealand, Nigeria, Singapore and Thailand – to benefit from cross-cultural exchange and insights into China’s vast and vibrant social enterprise landscape.

 Ms Elim Chew, social entrepreneur and SIF’s Special Advisor to YSE, said: “The SIF is proud to bring our signature YSE programme to China on its 10th anniversary.
 YSE has brought like-minded youths from many nationalities together to share their passion in solving social and environmental issues through innovative business ideas, while promoting greater understanding across different cultures and nationalities.
 YSE’s strong global footprint developed over the last ten years attests to the success of the programme.”